September 26, 2014 – December 5, 2014

 October 3 , 2014

 Do you have a God moment - a story about a time when you can clearly say you encountered God, that he spoke to you?
-This week on Groundwork we discuss Moses' God moment at the burning bush and what this story teaches us about our excuses, God's deliverance, God's timing, and our participation in God's plan.
+This week we study Moses' encounter with God at the burning bush and what this story teaches us about our excuses, God's deliverance, God's timing, and our participation in God's plan.

 October 10 , 2014

 Have you done the right thing or followed God's call only to find yourself burned or rejected rather than blessed?
 Did it leave you wondering what side God was on anyway?
-Join us as we discuss the stories of Moses and Pharaoh in the book of Exodus to better help us understand God's presence and involvement in our earthly situations.
+Join us as we discuss the stories of Moses, Pharaoh, and the ten plagues in the book of Exodus to better help us understand God's presence and involvement in our earthly situations.
 (Image: Bill Kaufmann)

 October 17 , 2014